 In step 9, you see the final report.
 Note that the user Malcolm both had a high number of failed login attempts and has logged in at some point successfully.
 If you log in using a domain account and an incorrect password, AD rejects the login and increases the bad attempt count.
 Once you log in successfully, however, the bad logon count is zeroed.

-In this chapter, you created a forest of two domains and three domain controllers.
-You managed the user, computer and OU objects and set group policies.
-You investigated AD replication and concluded this chapter creating reports on computers and users.